 Further upgrades could be required beyond 2021 to meet the needs of development within the latter part of the plan.
 This would also need to take into account the potential for Gatwick to increase the discharges containing de-icer through the WwTW from their on-airport lagoons.
 Future Studies and Plans Draft Business Plan Asset Management Plan 7 (2020-25) submitted in December 2018.
 Final determination is awaited from Ofwat in December 2019 Any upgrades to sewage capacity will need to be justified as part of the Asset Management Plan process.
 The requirement for additional treatment facilities will be dependent upon various facts such as realisation of housing forecasts, changes in technology for the treatment of waste water and trade flows.
 Updated Water Cycle Study.
 Phasing The phasing of growth post 2021 will need to take into account the outcome of Asset Management Plan 2020 -2025 and any proposals for a further upgrades to the WwTW which might be required.
-Funding Any upgrades to Crawley WwTW that are required during AMP7 2020 - 2025 will be funded by funded as part of Thames Waters business plan.
-Summary Further discussions are required with Thames Water and other key stakeholders as details of the site allocations in the Local Plan become available to help ensure addition infrastructure capacity is provided in a timely manner.
+Funding Any upgrades to Crawley WwTW that are required during AMP7 2020 - 2025 will be funded by funded as part of Thames Water's business plan.
+The state of the s From the 1st April 2018 network improvements will be from infrastructure charges per new dwelling.
+Summary Further discussions are required with Thames Water and other key stakeholders as details of the site allocations in the Local Plan become available, and as the Water Cycle Study update is progressed, to help ensure addition infrastructure capacity is provided in a timely manner.

-ELECTRICITY Current Provision Provided by UK Power Networks.
+ELECTRICITY Current Provision Transmission Network operated by the National Grid.
+Distribution Network operated by UK Power Networks.
 Served via main transformer at Three Bridges and substations at Southgate West and Crawley Business Quarter.
-Evidence Base Position Statements 2018-2013 UK Power Networks - South East Business Plan 2015-2023 Current Findings Whenever presented with new development proposals for the Region, the UK Power Networks team will examine the proposal, its impact on the existing network and provide an economic design for connection.
+Evidence Base Position Statements 2018-2013 UK Power Networks - South East Business Plan 2015-2023 UK Power Networks South Eastern Power Networks Plc - Long Term Development Statement: Introduction (May 2019) Current Findings Whenever presented with new development proposals for the Region, the UK Power Networks team will examine the proposal, its impact on the existing network and provide an economic design for connection.
 The developer is required to meet appropriate costs in accordance with the current industry regulations.
 Network capacity for the region is adequate to meet existing demand.
 Asset replacement programmes provide the opportunity to rethink the way in which infrastructure is developed to meet future customer needs, particularly for connections to green and renewable energy sources.
 Future Studies and Plans • Phasing • Funding Funding arrangements, which are set in periodic price reviews by the regulator, Ofgem, specifically do not allow the Electricity company to invest in infrastructure ahead of need.
 The regulator views such investment as risky, inefficient and not in the best interests of customers as a whole.
 Connections to network will be funded by developers.
 Summary Connections to supply can be made on a site by site basis along with any required reinforcement works.